ericwolz/Microchip-PIC-MCU16-AzureIoT/README.md

 ### Interacting with Your PnP Device

-Once the board is flashed, you can proceed to interact with the PnP device using the IoT Explorer.
+Once the board is flashed, you can proceed to interact with the PnP device using the Azure IoT Explorer.
 The following steps make it as seamless as possible.

 - Once you open the tool, on the left side, there should be a tab called "IoT Plug and Play Settings".
 Open that tab and add the directory where you downloaded the DTMI detailed from [prerequisites](#prerequisites).
 - Paste in the connection string for your IoT Hub from the portal.